Who’s Responsible for Building in the Floodplain?

 They issued the warnings.

-Camp Mystic still stood in harm’s way.
+Camp Mystic remained in harm’s way.

 But here’s the hard truth: